algao1/f2021-shopify-challenge/README.md

 ### Requirements

-Docker or go1.16+ is required.
+Docker or Go 1.16+ is required.

-Additionally, a `.env` file is required containing all the API keys.
+Additionally, a `.env` file is required in the root directory containing all the API keys.
 It should be in the format

 ```
 # MongoDB